paul-ferguson/stream-processing-workshop-sb3/readme.md

 You could also add the RegisterReflectionForBinding annotation to the KafkaConfig class and list them all out there.
 There currently doesn't appear to be a way to put an annotation on the POJO itself.
 The POJOs also needed to be updated to implement Serializable.

+---

+The testImplementation classes needed to be updated to their newer version.
+The tests then needed to be updated to use the global KafkaStreamsConfiguration and SpringBootTest annotation.